beetrootpaul/beetpx-examples/fonts/README.md

-# Canvas Snapshot
+# Fonts

-This example demonstrates usage of `$d.takeCanvasSnapshot()` and `BpxCanvasSnapshotColorMapping` in order to modify already drawn pixels.
-This might come handy when e.g. implementing a light source mechanics.
+In this example you can see usage of fonts, as well as how to define your own fonts or extend existing ones.

-Use keyboard arrows to move one of the light sources around.
+Use `C`/`J` and `X`/`K` to zoom in / zoom out.
+Use the keyboard arrows to move the canvas around.

 ## Quick Start